-„My parents are doctors, so I have a passion for medicine; I never wanted to do anything else,” said Dr. Sayour Alex Ali, a cardiology resident at the Heart and Vascular Centre of Városmajor.
+„My parents are doctors, so I have a passion for medicine; I never wanted to do anything else,” said Dr. Sayour Alex Ali, a cardiology resident at the Heart and Vascular Centre in Városmajor.
 According to him, his desire to heal and his motivation to help people came from his father, also a cardiologist. „He always told me that cardiology today can only be practiced on a scientific basis at the bedside, so I started medical school with the idea that I needed to acquire as much knowledge as possible, and also to excel in the field of science, so that I could practice cardiology authentically and to the highest standards,” he explained.

 So there was no question for him to start TDK work.
 He chose the research group of Dr. Tamás Radovits, where he could adopt the methods and scientific mindset needed for basic research.
 The resident believes that the supervisor plays a key role, so it is not so much the research topic that is worth choosing, but the topic expert, who “sets you on” the scientific path and then helps you to develop and make progress.